caidog1129/oa/README.md

 Our testing environment is Debian Linux and `bash`, `node`, and `pnpm` are pre-installed.

 1. Run `pnpm install --recursive` to install all dependencies.
+2. Run `pnpm --filter backend exec playwright install` to download the browsers used by the backend.
-2. Run `./run.sh` to launch the application.
+3. Run `./run.sh` to launch the application.
     *   This single script should handle all necessary steps, including code generation (e.g., `buf generate`) and starting both the frontend and backend servers.
-3. Open `http://localhost:3000` in a web browser.
+4. Open `http://localhost:3000` in a web browser.
-4. Test the functionality by adding and removing various tickers.
+5. Test the functionality by adding and removing various tickers.

 ## Submission
 *   The submission deadline is **7 days** after you receive access to this repository.